Education: Early Years

 You will need to have a bachelor’s degree from a recognised higher education institution.
 The content and subject matter of your degree is open.
 For overseas, non-native speakers of English, a minimum language level of IELTS 6.5, or equivalent, is required.

-Governments worldwide are now making early years education a priority and increasing their investment in early years provision.
-Therefore, you will acquire specialist expertise in an area of education that is rapidly expanding and opening up new career opportunities.
-You will be equipped to take on a leadership position or an advisory role in supporting the development of early years provision in your own country.
+Governments worldwide are now making early childhood education a priority and increasing their investment in early years provision.
+You’ll acquire specialist expertise in an area of education that is rapidly expanding and opening up new career opportunities.
+You’ll be equipped to take on a leadership position or an advisory role in supporting the development of early years provision in your own country.

 What students say...

 "The MA has enhanced my professional development by making links between theory and practice.
 It has been a challenge organising the course, my work and personal life.
 However the satisfaction upon completing is immeasurable - I am embarking on an exciting new role as placement officer for children in Foster Care."

 "The MA in Early Years was definitely an eye opening experience for me…… I was worried about how I would cope, but the support from staff was fantastic.
 Each module gave a new insight into the field of early years with emphasis on theory and research."

 "This course provided us with invaluable insight into theory and practice within Early Years development and education, underpinning the strong emphasis currently placed on preschool learning.